Parasol Framework

 Error Codes

-OkayA matching tag was found.
+OkayA matching tag was found (or callback processing completed successfully).

-GetAttribRetrieves the value of an XML attribute.
+GetAttribRetrieves the value of a specific XML attribute from a tagged element.

 ERR xml::GetAttrib(OBJECTPTR Object, INT Index, CSTRING Attrib, CSTRING * Value)